MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 The guidelines related to description for Microsoft 365 apps are applicable.
 For more information, see [App descriptions](../concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md#app-descriptions).
 In addition, you must ensure to meet the following guidelines for Copilot agents:

 * Short description of app, parameter, command description, Semantic description and Operation ID must not include:
-  * Instructional phrases, for example, “if the user says X”, “ignore”, “delete”, “reset”, “new instructions”, “Answer in Bold” or “Do not print anything“. [*Must-fix*]
+  * Instructional phrases, for example, “if the user says X”, “ignore”, “delete”, “reset”, “new instructions”, “Answer in Bold” or “Do not print anything“ [*Must-fix*]
   * URLs, emojis, or hidden characters like hexadecimal, binary, or unconventional symbols [*Must-fix*]
   * Grammar and punctuation errors [*Must-fix*]
-  * Overly verbose, flowery, or marketing language. [*Good-to-fix*]
+  * Overly verbose, flowery, or marketing language [*Good-to-fix*]
   * Superlative claims such as “#1,” “amazing,” or “best.” [*Good-to-fix*]

   > [!NOTE]